Heineken brands: Al Ahram Brewery

-Al Ahram (Al Ahram Beverages Company or ABC) is an Egyptian brewery previously in Giza, Egypt and currently in Obour City, founded in 1897.
+Al Ahram (Al Ahram Beverages Company or ABC) is an Egyptian brewery previously in Giza, Egypt and currently in Obour City (Qalyubiyya Governorate), founded in 1897.
 The company was nationalized in 1963 during the tenure of Egypt's second president, Gamal Abdel Nasser.
 It was privatized in 1997.
 It was bought by Heineken International in 2002.

 ABC produces the local brands along with a range of soft drinks.